CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

  `pcluster configure --config new-hello-world.yaml`

-1. select region: us-east-1
+1. Allowed values for AWS Region ID:: us-east-1 (15)
+2. Allowed values for EC2 Key Pair Name - choose your key pair
-2. select scheduler: slurm
+2. Allowed values for Scheduler: slurm (1)
-3. select operating system: ubuntu2004
+3. Allowed values for Operating System: centos7 (2)
-4. select head node instance type: t2.micro
+4. Head node instance type: t2.micro
-5. select number of queues: 1
+5. Number of queues: 1
+6. Name of queue 1: queue1
-6. number of compute resources for queue1 [1]: 1
+7. Number of compute resources for queue1 [1]: 1
-7. select compute node instance type: t2.micro
+8. Compute instance type for compute resource 1 in queue1: t2.micro
-8. select maximum instance count [10]: 10
+9. Maximum instance count [10]: 10
-9. Automate VPC creation (y/n) [n]: y
+10. Automate VPC creation?: y
-10. select availability zone: 1
-11. select network configuration: 1
+11. Allowed values for Availability Zone: 1
+12. Allowed values for Network Configuration: 2.
+Head node and compute fleet in the same public subnet

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized